jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 # ARTICLE IX Notice of Meetings

-Notice of all meetings of the Corporation, shall be given by the Secretary in writing, mailed to each voting member at least fourteen days prior to the meeting.
+Notice of all meetings of the Corporation, shall be given by the Secretary in writing, and sent by mail or electronic transmission to each voting member at least fourteen days prior to the meeting.
 Such notice shall consist of location, time and date.

-Notices of meetings shall be sent to addresses appearing on the records of the Corporation.
+Notices of meetings shall be sent to addresses or electronic addressses appearing on the records of the Corporation.
 A Board member may be appointed by the Board of Directors to send notices in the absence or failure of the Secretary.
 Except as otherwise expressly required by these By-laws, notices of meetings of the Corporation and of the Board of Directors need not